 That ended my first past-life regression.
 I had been “travelling” for nearly an hour.
 Michael carefully returned me to the present, telling me I would remember everything I had seen and would experience no discomfort emotionally or physically.

-I stood up from the chair, wiped the tears from my cheeks, took the VHS tape of the session Michael handed me, thanked him profusely, and left with a sense of awe at what I had seen; at where I had been; at who I had been.
+I stood up from the chair, wiped the tears from my cheeks, took the VHS tape of the session Michael handed me, thanked him profusely.
+I left there with a sense of awe at what I had seen; at where I had been; at who I had been.

 If I stop and focus, I can put myself into those other bodies.
 I’ve done that a bit as I’ve written this post.
 In doing so, more details emerge to tickle my senses.
 Right now my heart aches over those four children, and I am sending them love and Reiki… the wonders of distance Reiki.

-All I can say, in closing, is that I find wonder in the everyday; extraordinary side-by-side with the ordinary.
+All I can say, in closing, is that I find wonder in the everyday.
+The extraordinary lives side-by-side and hand-in-hand with the ordinary.
 More and more I find moments that take my breath away and open more doors along my remarkable journey in this lifetime.